geofront-auth/geofront/docs/config.rst

    and it allows everyone in the team to view and access through SSH to all available remotes.

+   If your remote set has metadata for ACL i.e. group identifiers to allow you can utilize it through :class:`~geofront.remote.GroupMetadataPermissionPolicity`.

+   If you need more subtle and complex rules for ACL you surely can implement your own policy by subclassing :class:`~geofront.remote.PermissionPolicy` interface.

+   .. versionadded:: group

 .. data:: MASTER_KEY_RENEWAL

    (:class:`datetime.timedelta`) The interval of master key renewal.